1Marc/marcgrabanski.com/src/pages/articles/2008-03-15-arsenal-of-web-development-tools/index.md

 > Update Here's an updated article with the [tools I use on Mac OS X](http://marcgrabanski.com/setting-up-mac-osx-web-development/).

-First, I want to preface this article by saying that this is not just another big list of every web development tool on the internet.
--This is a list of tools that I rely on for my job as a web developer and I use these tools every day!
+First, I want to preface this article by saying that this is not just another big list of every web development tool on the internet. **This is a list of tools that I rely on for my job as a web developer and I use these tools every day!**
--

 This arsenal of web development tools was gathered from my computer at work (Windows XP) and is a little more current than my previous post on [tools to get the job done](http://marcgrabanski.com/article/30/Tools-For-Getting-the-Job-Done) .